cometbft/cometbft/docs/references/config/config.toml.md

 ## Mempool
 Mempool allows gathering and broadcasting uncommitted transactions among nodes.

-The **mempool** is a storage for uncommitted transactions; the **mempool cache** is an internal storage within the mempool, for invalid transactions.
-The mempool cache provides a list of known invalid transactions to filter out incoming duplicate transactions without running a full validation on them.
+The **mempool** is storage for uncommitted transactions; the **mempool cache** is internal storage within the mempool for seen transactions.
+The mempool cache provides a list of transactions already received to filter out incoming duplicate transactions and prevent duplicate full transaction validations.

 ### mempool.type
 The type of mempool this node will use.